Sobel operator: Formulation

 The x-coordinate is defined here as increasing in the "right"-direction, and the y-coordinate is defined as increasing in the "down"-direction.
-At each point in the image, the resulting gradient approximations can be combined to give the gradient magnitude, using:
+At each point in the image, the resulting gradient approximations can be combined to give the gradient magnitude, using Pythagorean addition:

 Using this information, we can also calculate the gradient's direction:

 where, for example, $\mathbf{\Theta}$ is 0 for a vertical edge which is lighter on the right side (for $\operatorname{atan2}$ see atan2).

 More formally

 Since the intensity function of a digital image is only known at discrete points, derivatives of this function cannot be defined unless we assume that there is an underlying differentiable intensity function that has been sampled at the image points.
 With some additional assumptions, the derivative of the continuous intensity function can be computed as a function on the sampled intensity function, i.e. the digital image.
 It turns out that the derivatives at any particular point are functions of the intensity values at virtually all image points.
 However, approximations of these derivative functions can be defined at lesser or larger degrees of accuracy.